Bloom-host/BloomDocs/docs/extras/documentation-template.md

 ---

 :::note Markdown Syntax
-You can also reference our [Syntax Markdown Guide](/extras/markdown-syntax-reference)
+You can also reference our [Markdown Syntax Guide](/extras/markdown-syntax-reference).
 :::

 ## Overview (*)